Skip to content

 When building a component, you can trigger events that can then be used outside the component.

-2. in a modal when the user clicks on a button in the navbar.
+2. in a login modal, accessed when the user clicks on a button in the navbar

 1. include the logic inside the component with a property, or